 Pat Dugan was created by Superman creator, Jerry Siegel, and artist Hal Sherman for Action Comics #40, September 1941.
 He was created as a adult sidekick to the Star Spangled Kid.
 He was one of many patriotic themed superheroes of the time.

 Wealthy brat Sylvester Pemberton and garage mechanic Pat Dugan formed a unique bond when they had the opportunity to fight off some Nazi agents, who had interrupted a patriotic film and were inciting the audience to riot.
 They beat the agents soundly.
-Later, the two everhear a conversation while people discuss the incident at the theatre.
+Later, the two overhear a conversation while people discuss the incident at the theatre.
 Someone says that they wished the American flag would come to life and retaliate against those that insult it.
 Inspired by this discussion and their earlier success at the theatre, they each separately decide to become Mystery Men.
 Sylvester and Pat designed “Mystery Men” costumes for themselves, each based on a part of the American flag.
-Sylvester’s costume was based on stars part of the flag, and he became the Star-Spangled Kid.
-Pat took the stripes for his costume, and became Stripesy.
-The two operate independently for a while, and then end up as partners.
+Sylvester’s costume was based on Star's part of the flag, and he became the Star-Spangled Kid.
+Pat took the stripes for his costume and became Stripes.
+The two operate independently for a while and then end up as partners.

 They had no superpowers whatsoever, but manifested the ordinary American’s fighting spirit, and took on villains like Dr. Weerd and the Needle.
 Developing a partnership, Sylvester persuaded his father to hire Pat as an in-house mechanic and chauffeur, so they could more easily work together.